 Private individuals and fiduciaries face a variety of issues of inheritance, estate settlement, and financial planning — and all require unique, tailored advice.
 It is critical to appreciate the sensitive natures inherent to a variety of situations, and Tom Lecky brings this understanding to every evaluation.

-Discretion and professionalism, further cornerstones of the business, form the foundation of my reputation, and Tom will work confidentially and closely with clients to manage their needs.
+Discretion and professionalism form the foundation of any appraiser’s practice, and Tom will work confidentially and closely with clients to manage their needs.

-Tom Lecky has provided collections management services for a multitude of institutions, including: The Metropolitan Museum of Art, The New York Public Library, The Library of Congress, The Smithsonian Institution, Mount Vernon, The Ford Foundation, Credit Suisse, The Free Library of Philadelphia, The Rosenbach Library & Museum, The Massachusetts Historical Society, The Francis A. Countway Library at Harvard University, The Cincinnati Museum Center, The Western Reserve Historical Society, The Morgan Library & Museums, The Holden Arboretum, and The Redwood Library & Athenaeum.
+Tom Lecky has provided collections management services for a multitude of institutions, including: The Metropolitan Museum of Art, The New York Public Library, The Library of Congress, The Smithsonian Institution, Mount Vernon, The Houghton Library at Harvard University, The Jean and Alexander Heard Libraries at Vanderbilt University, The Ford Foundation, Credit Suisse, The Free Library of Philadelphia, The Rosenbach Library & Museum, The Massachusetts Historical Society, The Francis A. Countway Library at Harvard University, The Cincinnati Museum Center, The Western Reserve Historical Society, The Morgan Library & Museums, The Holden Arboretum, and The Redwood Library & Athenaeum.